twn39/EdgeTTS.DotNet/README.md

-# EdgeTTS.NET
+# EdgeTTS.DotNet

-`EdgeTTS.NET` is a C# (.NET) library that allows you to use Microsoft Edge's online text-to-speech service.
+`EdgeTTS.DotNet` is a C# (.NET) library that allows you to use Microsoft Edge's online text-to-speech service.
 It is a feature-complete migration of the popular Python [edge-tts](https://github.com/rany2/edge-tts) library, designed for performance, cross-platform compatibility, and ease of use.

 ## Features